 The key to a reliable design is to identify and address single points of failure.
 Single points of failure are those parts whose failure causes the entire system to fail.
 A production server is a complex system and many factors affect its availability, including environment, communication links, software, and hardware.
 Each of these factors can potentially be the source of a single point of failure.
 Redundancy is a means to address single points of failure.
 It is achieved by replicating a single part of the system which is critical for system functioning.
 The replication will make sure that if the critical part fails, there would be an alternate part available to take on the responsibility of the failed part.
 Redundancy is based on the assumption that multiple faults will not occur in the system together.

 Redundancy can be in the form of hardware redundancy or software redundancy.
-Hardware redundancy aims at having replicated set of hardware while software redundancy aims at having multiple instances of software.
+Hardware redundancy aims at having replicated set of hardware while software redundancy aims at having multiple instances of the software, all aiming to achieve same results but with different ways of implementation.